Markle-art/chama-smart/README.md

 ![M-Pesa STK Success](./docs/mpesa-stk-success%202.png)](./docs/)
 *Daraja sandbox confirming a successful STK Push request — ResponseCode 0, CheckoutRequestID issued, payment prompt sent to member's phone*

  ### 💸 Payment Integration (Lipa Na M-Pesa)
-We use the **Safaricom Daraja API** to handle real-time member contributions.
-Below is a preview of a successful STK Push sequence triggered from the dashboard.

- ### 💸 Payment Integration (Lipa Na M-Pesa)
 ChamaSmart integrates directly with the **Safaricom Daraja API** to automate member contributions.
 When a treasurer initiates a collection or a member requests to save, an STK Push is triggered instantly to their registered phone number.